lioneletaba/mentalyc-ui/README.md

 This is the repository of the Mock UI of the Mentaly application UI.

+# Project Stack

+The project is built using ReactJs with TailwindCSS for components styling, and uses Storybook for the components documentation.

 # UI / UX Improvements suggestions

 Here are a few UI/UX improvements suggestions after looking at the design and building this implementation